Special Collections Services

 Exhibitions of primary sources, contextual materials, and other items in Special

 Collections may be arranged for Seminary courses, seminars, workshops, or

-groups.
-Past exhibits include rare Bibles, publications related to the Reformation in
+Past exhibitions include rare Bibles, publications related to the Reformation in

-Geneva, and items that document worship in the Reformed
+Geneva, and items that document worship in the Reformed tradition.

 Many items in Special Collections are available for class presentations and